-Known as the ‘hidden killer’, it should be no secret that if you are in the construction industry, you are at increased risk of asbestos exposure.
+Known as the hidden killer, it should be no secret that if you are in the construction industry, you are at increased risk of asbestos exposure.

-Asbestos kills around 40 tradesmen a week, a figure that has been rising for decades.
+But it's not just construction workers who are at risk.
 Because asbestos was used heavily in building products, it can also harm others that come into contact with it in their homes or workplaces.

 If asbestos is so dangerous, why was it used in so many building products?
 Why did the construction industry make such a fatal mistake?

-Asbestos was used because as a construction material, it's brilliant.
+Asbestos was used because, as a construction material, it's brilliant.
 Brilliant?
 What is so brilliant about one of the greatest health risks facing the industry?